janestreet/ocamlformat/HACKING.jst.md

 Testing
 -------

-Run the tests with `make test`.

-First, this will check whether the `ocamlformat` sources themselves are correctly formatted.
-You can also check that explicitly by running `make fmt`.
-To reformat files that are incorrect, run `dune build @fmt --auto-promote`.
+To just run your built ocamlformat against a file manually, run `dune exec ocamlformat -- path/to/your/file`.

-Next it will run the tests.
-There are two kinds of tests
+Run the tests with `dune test`.
+There are two kinds of tests:

 1) Correctly formatted files, which ocamlformat is run on to check that there are no changes.
 We have historically mainly added these, but not for any